emissary-ingress/emissary/user-guide/running.md

 title: "Running Ambassador"
 categories: user-guide
 ---

-If you clone this repository, you'll have access to multiple Kubernetes resource files:
+If you clone the [Ambassador repository](https://github.com/datawire/ambassador), you'll have access to multiple Kubernetes resource files:

 - `ambassador-rest.yaml` defines the main Ambassador server itself;
-- `ambassador-store.yaml` defines the persistent storage that Ambassador uses to remember which services are running;
+- `ambassador-store.yaml` defines the persistent storage that Ambassador uses to remember which services are running; and, finally,
-- `ambassador-sds.yaml` defines the Envoy Service Discovery Service that Ambassador relies on; and finally,
 - `ambassador.yaml` wraps up all of the above.

 Additionally, you can choose either

 - `ambassador-https.yaml`, which defines an HTTPS-only service for talking to Ambassador and is recommended, or
-- `ambassador-http.yaml', which defines an HTTP-only mechanism to access Ambassador.
+- `ambassador-http.yaml`, which defines an HTTP-only mechanism to access Ambassador.

 ### The Ambassador Service and TLS

-You need to choose up front whether you want to use TLS or not.
+You need to choose up front whether you want to use [TLS](tls-auth.md) or not.
 It's possible to switch this later, but you'll likely need to muck about with your DNS and such to do it, so it's a pain.

-*We recommend using TLS: speaking to Ambassador only over HTTPS.* To do this, you need a TLS certificate, which means you'll need the DNS set up correctly.
+**We recommend using TLS**, which means speaking to Ambassador only over HTTPS.
+To do this, you need a TLS certificate, which means you'll need the DNS set up correctly.
 So start by creating the Ambassador's kubernetes service:

 ```
 kubectl apply -f ambassador-https.yaml